42sixsolutions/deckster/README.md

     Notes:

-    - If the content loaded from `data-url` is empty, and the card's existing content is empty, then the card will not be shown in the deck.
+    -If the content loaded from `data-url` is empty, and the card's existing content is empty, then the card will not be shown in the deck.